OskarDataScience/PythonProjects/README.md

 HW2 is recursive dictionary excercise

-HW3 is calculating electric fields from 2 point charges a distance away
+HW3 is calculating electric fields from 2 point charges a certain distance away